 3. Get a physical exam every year.

-Approximately 50% of women have dense breast tissue.
-Digital 3D screening mammography is less effective at finding cancers in women with dense breasts as the superimposition of breast tissue can obscure cancers or make normal structures appear suspicious.
-This reduction in sensitivity and specificity for the detection of breast cancers is more pronounced as breast density increases.
+Digital 3D screening mammography is less effective at finding cancers in women with dense breasts, as the superimposition of breast tissue can obscure cancers or make normal structures appear suspicious.
+A conventional screening mammogram is the only early cancer detection strategy that has been shown in randomized trials to reduce the chance of death from breast cancer.

 Preparation for a diagnostic mammography is the same as for a screening mammography appointment.